 PepGen is headquartered in Boston, Massachusetts.

 Our EDO platform is the result of a decade of work by pioneering researchers and biotech leaders.
-The EDO peptides are engineered to optimize tissue penetration, cellular uptake and nuclear delivery, and in preclinical studies we have observed their ability to transport oligonucleotides into a broad range of target tissues, including smooth, skeletal, and cardiac muscle and the central nervous system, or CNS.
-Furthermore, the high levels of pharmacological activity observed in preclinical studies support our belief that our EDO platform technology has the potential to deliver therapeutic agents to the cell nucleus.
+The EDO peptides are engineered to optimize tissue penetration, cellular uptake and nuclear delivery: in preclinical studies we have observed their ability to transport oligonucleotides into a broad range of target tissues, including smooth, skeletal, and cardiac muscle and the central nervous system, or CNS, and in the clinic we have observed high levels of oligonucleotide delivery to muscle tissue.
+Furthermore, the high levels of pharmacological activity observed in preclinical and clinical studies support our belief that our EDO platform technology has the potential to deliver therapeutic agents to the cell nucleus.

-We are advancing our two lead programs towards the clinic: one for DMD patients treatable with an exon 51 skipping oligonucleotide and the other targeting myotonic dystrophy type 1 (DM1), both rare genetic diseases with a high unmet medical need.
+We are advancing two lead programs: PGN-EDO51, a clinical-stage therapeutic candidate for people living with DMD who are amenable to an exon 51 skipping approach, and PGN-EDODM1, a preclinical-stage therapeutic candidate for people living with myotonic dystrophy type 1 (DM1).
+Both DMD and DM1 are rare genetic diseases with a high unmet medical need.
 We are also developing three further therapeutic candidates for other DMD patient populations.
 While our current pipeline focuses on neuromuscular diseases, we believe the broad applicability of our delivery platform should enable us to create breakthrough therapeutics targeting a wide variety of serious diseases.